hpc/pavilion2/docs/basics.rst

 Unlike host configs, mode configs _override_ any values set.

-For example, the following mode file could be used to override the account and partiton scheduler settings.
-It would reside in ``modes/tester.yaml``in a pavilion config directory.
+For example, the following mode file could be used to override the account and partition scheduler settings.
+It would reside in ``modes/tester.yaml`` in a pavilion config directory.

 .. code:: yaml